-One of the biggest challenges to shade gardening is to make sure that the soil is well augmented.
+One of the biggest challenges in shade gardening is to make sure that the soil is well augmented.
 Shady areas may already be occupied with other vegetation, such as trees or bushes, that draw a great deal of nutrients from the soil.
 Roots also make it difficult to plant at times.
-There are many woodland species of plants that are quite happy to share the earth with other trees and shrubs; however, adding some organic compost will help make planting easier.
+There are many woodland species of plants that are quite happy to share the earth with other trees and shrubs, although, adding some organic compost will help make planting easier.

 It is also important to remember that light patterns vary depending on the season, so keep this in mind when choosing plants for shade.
 Watch your garden throughout the year and make notes as to the amount of sun and shade that each part receives during each month or season.